-Through its subsidiaries, the Company is engaged in the exploration for, and the acquisition, development and production of, oil and natural gas resources in Central Asia, currently in Kazakhstan, Tajikistan and Uzbekistan.
-In Kazakhstan, the Company's assets are presently located in three contiguous blocks in an area to the west of the Aral Sea, in a geological area known as the North Ustyurt basin, which lies on the south-eastern edge of the prolific Pre-Caspian sedimentary basin and is, at the Carboniferous stratigraphic level and deeper, an extension of the Pre-Caspian Sedimentary basin.
-In Tajikistan, the Company's projects are located in the south-west of the country, in a geological basin known as the Afghan-Tajik basin that is part of, and the easterly extension of the Amu Darya basin which is productive in Uzbekistan, Turkmenistan and Afghanistan.
-In Uzbekistan, the Company operates as the service contractor for the Uzbek State Partners under the North Urtabulak PEC, which gives incremental production rights to increase production volume of oil from wells on the North Urtabulak Field in the south-central part of the country, close to the border with Turkmenistan and within the Amu Darya basin.
+Through its subsidiaries, the Company is engaged in the exploration, development and production of oil and natural gas resources in Central Asia, currently in Kazakhstan, Tajikistan and Uzbekistan.

+In Kazakhstan, the Company's assets are presently located in four contiguous contract areas in a region to the west of the Aral Sea, in a geological area known as the North Ustyurt basin, which lies on the south-eastern edge of the prolific Pre-Caspian sedimentary basin and is, at the Carboniferous stratigraphic level and deeper, an extension of the Pre-Caspian Sedimentary basin.
+These are the most mature of the assets owned by Tethys and the Company has experienced considerable exploration success here over the last few years.
+These successes have been monetised through the construction of complex infrastructure in a remote area that has proved to be logistically challenging.
+The success of this operation can be seen in the steady growth in oil and gas production over the last few years.
+The Company sees further growth in this production this year and further into the future.

+In Tajikistan, the Company's projects are located in the south-west of the country, in a geological basin known as the Afghan-Tajik basin, which is part of, and the easterly extension of, the Amu Darya basin which is productive in Uzbekistan, Turkmenistan and Afghanistan.
+The Company has focused on an intensive data acquisition process over the last few years with the aim of bringing in major oil and gas companies with which to work in partnership to drill deep wells to target the very large potential of this underexplored area of the prolific Amu Darya basin.
+Tethys has executed this plan successfully as demonstrated with the signing of the Farm-Out Agreement with Total and CNODC, which is in the process of closing.

+In Uzbekistan, the Company operates as the risk sharing service contractor for Uzbek State Partners under the North Urtabulak PEC, which gives incremental production rights to increase production volume of oil from wells on the North Urtabulak Field in the south-central part of the country, close to the border with Turkmenistan and within the Amu Darya basin.
+Through operating this field over the last few years, Tethys has demonstrated its technical competence to the Uzbek government and built up good government relations in the meantime, with both aspects resulting in the signing of a new oil field (the Chegara Group of fields) and the commencement of negotiations on a new exploration area.
+Tethys expects to commence operations on the Chegara-field soon and to work on concluding the exploration contract.

-The Company's objective is to build a diversified oil and gas exploration and production company with a mix of short-term cash flow and development potential focused on Central Asia and in areas with substantial oil and gas potential.
+The Company's objective is to build a diversified oil and gas exploration and production company focused on Central Asia and surrounding areas with a mix of short-term cash flow development and exposure to large exploration upside basins with substantial oil and gas potential.
+The Company's management has considerable experience in the region and similar areas and will follow an opportunistic approach to seeking further high impact projects which fit the Company's profile to enhance value for the future.